-All information regarding this course will be posted to Carmen.
+All information regarding this course will be posted to the Carmen Canvas Pilot (https://osu2.instructure.com/).
 However, all announcements in class supersede previous Carmen posts.

 Necessary equipment

 Access to current computer running a Windows, OSX, or Linux operating system and with reasonable internet connectivity via a modern browser.